 I did my tandem skydive with Sydney Skydivers during their winter.
 I booked myself the earliest slot online at 7am before my trip to Sydney and opted for the free shuttle to get me there.
-In the process, you get to choose the different packages – photos, videos or photos & videos at an additional cost.
-I bought the photos package but my friends who did skydiving advised me to grab the video which documents the whole process considering that I’ll probably only gonna skydive once in my lifetime.
+In the booking process, you get to choose the different packages: photos, videos or photos & videos at an additional cost.
+I bought the photos package, and my friends who did skydiving advised me to grab the video package too, which documents everything from the start to the end; considering how I’ll probably only gonna skydive once in my lifetime.

 I added my order & paid the balance on the actual day and was given a discount of 3 bucks because I turned up for my slot when I shouldn’t have due to bad weather condition.
 I paid about S$347 in total.

-Excitedly, I woke up before dawn, walked in the cold (7°C!) to the lounge where the pick-up point was at only to be disappointed and be told that they tried to reach me and dropped me an email to inform me that the 7am slot was postponed to 11am due to strong winds.
-Needless to say, I didn’t check my email and caught no worms even though I rose early.
-Thank God the lounge was just 4-minutes walk away from my AirBnb so I headed back to have some shut-eye after having had my breakfast in a cafe (I was given cash voucher for the cafe from Sydney Skydivers) just next door.
+Excitedly, I woke up before dawn, walked in the cold (7°C!) to the lounge where the pick-up point was at only to be disappointed and be told they tried to reach me and also dropped me an email to inform me that the 7am slot was postponed to 11am due to strong winds.
+Needless to say, I didn’t check my email.
+Thank God the lounge was just 4-minutes walk away from my AirBnb so I headed back to have some shut-eye after having had my breakfast in a cafe just next door since I was given cash voucher for the cafe from Sydney Skydivers.

 Tips: Be sure to check your email for updates before the day itself.
 Dedicate half a day for skydiving and book the earliest slot if you can.
 They only have 2 time slots per day so if you can’t go for the earliest slot due to bad weather like my case, at least you get to go for the next time slot.

-After registering at the kiosks, this bus took us on an hour ride to the destination.
+After registering at the kiosk, this bus took us on an hour ride to the destination.

 We were given a short tour around the area before arriving in this room where the counter lady called out our names to go over to the gear-up zone and it’s also where we met our instructors for the first time.